 Three-striped turtles are one of the smallest and best turtles you can keep in your tank.

 These turtles don’t need a huge tank.
 Even a 20-gallon tank is enough to house 2-3 adults of these species.
-So a 40-gallon tank is more than enough.
+If you want smaller than a 40 gallon tank, you should check out my guide on tanks for small turtles.

 The three-striped turtles are mostly 3-5 inches and can live around 30-40 years.
 Their natural habitat includes Florida, Georgia, and some parts of Southern California.